 - button position: The button can be positioned either above, or below the selected sub-clause.

-- hide button: This option allows you to hide a button when at least one sub-clause exists.
+- button visibility: This option allows you to hide a button when at least one sub-clause exists.

 - action: Here, you can choose which clauses should become available by clicking on the button.
 You can either: